horengo/Multitemporal-and-multifactor-probabilistic-corridor-networks/README.md

 ## Acknowledgements
 Toby C. Wilkinson and Cameron A. Petrie provided insights and encouragement during the last 8 years, which eventually led to the development of this algorithm
+The Spanish Ministry of Science, Innovation and Universities funded this research with grant ref.
+PID2023-152402NB-I00 for the project MOVIMIENTO A GRAN ESCALA Y EL ORIGEN DE LAS SOCIEDADES URBANAS (OneWorld).